Skip to Content

 Insurance 101: Your PIP

-When you’re involved in a car accident in New York, your first step should be to file a claim under your own no-fault Personal Injury Protection (PIP) insurance policy.
+When you are involved in a car accident in New York, your first step should be to file a claim under your own no-fault Personal Injury Protection (PIP) insurance policy.
 New York State requires all registered vehicles to carry PIP, ensuring immediate medical coverage regardless of who was at fault.
 PIP covers medical treatment for you, your passengers, pedestrians, or bicyclists involved in the crash—up to certain limits—even if you are at fault.
 If your or your passengers’ injuries exceed PIP limits, a third-party claim can be filed against the at-fault driver's liability policy, but initial benefits from your own PIP apply first.
 Working with a seasoned vehicle accident attorney in New York can help you navigate these rules and understand the interaction between no-fault and at-fault insurance claims.

 All New York drivers must understand that PIP benefits are typically available up to $50,000 per person for essential medical care, lost earnings, and reasonable expenses following an accident.
 Strict deadlines apply—no-fault forms should generally be filed within 30 days.
 Failing to do so may jeopardize your access to these critical funds.
 Health care providers, too, must meet certain requirements in their treatment and reporting for claims to be honored.
 At IX Legal, our auto accident attorneys in New York guide clients through each stage of the process—ensuring timely filings, complete documentation, and proactive dialogue with insurance carriers to protect your interests.